DatosAbiertos2020/spotichart/README.md

 ```

-To get the lyrics, Genius ID an auto-detect the language, you can do as well:
+To additionally retrieve each song's lyrics, Genius ID an auto-detect the language, you can do as well:

 ```python
 import topsipy